justekekeli/YorBank-Data-Management/README.md

    - Dashboard for revenue:
      - Commission on account maintenance
      - Profit on loans
-     - number of customer
+     - number of customers
-     - amount of transaction
+     - amount of transactions
-     - number of transaction
+     - number of transactions

 ---